Market Overview

 Camp Springs is more affordable with a median home price of $350K, compared to $420K in Frederick.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Camp Springs prices range from $150K–$600K.
 Frederick prices range from $200K–$1M.

-Both cities are popular with families.
 Camp Springs is a community in Prince George's County near Joint Base Andrews, home of Air Force One.
 Frederick is a historic city with a thriving arts scene, walkable downtown, and growing tech presence.
-The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.
+The right choice depends on your priorities: budget, commute length, home types, and neighborhood feel. smover can connect you with a verified agent in either city.